newelski/newelski/README.md

 I bring digital experiences from thought to production while empowering those around me.
 The core values in everything I do are **curiosity**, **bravery**, and **kindness**.

-🚀 **Latest Projects:** Recently launched a URL shortener at [nwl.ski/link](https://nwl.ski/link) and currently developing a cross-platform app to help optimize Google Drive storage usage!
+🚀 **Latest Projects:** Recently launched a URL shortener at [nwl.ski](https://nwl.ski) after finding a perfect domain name for it.
+Outside of web development I am working a cross-platform app to help optimize Google Drive storage usage by compressing video and image files.

 ---

 ### 🚀 About Me
-- 🎯 **14+ years** of JavaScript development experience
+- 🎯 **15+ years** of JavaScript development experience
 - 💼 Currently working as **Staff Software Developer**
 - 🌟 Love building with **React**, **Angular**, **TypeScript**, and **scalable UI architectures**
 - 🎨 Strong background in **design systems** and **accessibility (WCAG)**